Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrols.md

 The media controller operation is supported in mobile and wearable applications.
 To control media application, use the `APP_CONTROL_OPERATION_MEDIA_CONTROLLER` operation with the `server` and `client` launch type.
-To specify various details refer to the extras defined below.
+To specify various event details, refer to the extras defined below.

 #### Operation